bakery/doctor-jekyll/docs/look-and-feel.md

 ---
 # Look and Feel

-There are a couple of things you can tweak to customize what your documentation looks like
+There are a couple of things you can tweak to customize what your documentation looks like.

 ## Themes

 Doctor Jekyll leverages the eight color themes defined by [Lanyon](https://github.com/poole/lanyon).
-You can update the theme color by updating `_sass/_variables.scss`:
+You can update the theme color by updating **_sass/_variables.scss**:

 ```scss
 /* Selected Theme */